cpwrs/dotfiles/README.md

 git clone --bare git@github:crpowers/dotfiles.git $HOME/.dotfiles
 ```

-Note: This repository is BARE, the alias allows for managing dotfiles anywhere in the directory tree.
+Note: This repository is BARE, the alias allows for managing dotfiles anywhere in the working tree.

 ---